Who supervises the supervisor (of your application)?

 - Snake Game with Cowboy for Erlang applications and you can check it at homepage.

-Upon deployment, the following dashboard becomes available, offering access to logs for both DeployEx and monitored applications, along with an IEX and/or erl terminal."
+Upon deployment, the following dashboard becomes available, providing easy access to logs, the terminal, process observability, and much more for both DeployEx and the monitored applications.

 - Monitors multiple Beam application instances (Elixir/Erlang/Gleam) and automatically restarts them if they crash for any reason.